74k1/tix/README.md

     It's always in a continuing circle of improvements.
 Expect radical changes.
     <br>
     Every single config is set for <ins>my</ins> own preference and is therefore heavily opinionated.
     If you should find issues in my current config, feel free to contact me or create an <a href="https://github.com/74k1/tix/issues">Issue</a> directly.
-Mistakes are only be helpful.
+Mistakes are only a helpful learning oportunity.
     <br>
     If you found this repository helpful, I'd very much appreciate a star! ⭐ And if you're using some snippets in your own config, I'd also appreciate some credits, but it's nothing mandatory ofcourse. :)
     </p>